 This post may contain affiliate links.

-Sweet Potato Casserole With Potato Chip Topping – A fun and EASY twist on classic sweet potato casserole that uses potato chips in the topping for a SALTY-SWEET flavor the whole family will love!!
+Sweet and Savory Sweet Potato Casserole — A fun and EASY twist on classic sweet potato casserole that uses potato chips in the topping for a SALTY-SWEET flavor the whole family will love!!
 Great for Thanksgiving and Christmas celebrations!!

 Rather than adding pecans, I added crushed Sea Salt Kettle chips.
 The potato chips add the perfect salty crunch to this otherwise sweeter side dish.
 I love salty-and-sweet recipes and this one is no exception.

 The underlying sweet potatoes are soft, creamy, and buttery while the topping is crunchy yet crumbly thanks to big buttery brown sugar crumbles and the Sea Salt Kettle chips.

 The saltiness of the chips really balances out the sweet potatoes and brown sugar.
 There are only three ingredients in these classic chips: potatoes, oil, and sea salt — so you know the taste is going to be pure.

 They work beautifully in the sweet potato casserole.
 Or of course just eating out of the bag by the handful.